 Transaction in Own Shares and Total Voting Rights

-Octopus Titan VCT plc announces that on 29 October 2020 the Company purchased for cancellation 9,337,105 Ordinary shares at a price of 87.1p per share.
+Octopus Apollo VCT plc announces that on 30 October 2020 the Company purchased for cancellation 4,015,943 Ordinary Shares of 10p each at a price of 43.2 pence per share.

 Graham Venables